- Can I pass my CA Final Exams while working a full-time job?

 Anytime Study on Smart Phone or Laptop/Desktop

-- I utilized my office hours by downloading Revision Test Papers, Module and previous examination solved papers on my laptop.
+- I utilized my office hours by downloading Revision Test Papers, Modules and previous examination-solved papers on my laptop.
 Whenever I got the time, I would read the same.
 This way I was constantly in touch with my studies

 - This also gave me additional time at home for completing the syllabus.